codestation/kube-dns-sync/README.md

 - `KUBECONFIG`: Path to the kubeconfig file.
 If not set, it defaults to the internal cluster config.

-- `WATCH_TIMEOUT`: Specifies the timeout for watching the Kubernetes nodes.
+- `WATCH_INTERVAL`: Specifies the interval for watching the Kubernetes nodes.
 It's a duration string (e.g., "5m" for 5 minutes).
 If not set, it defaults to 1 minute.

 - `NODE_LABELS`: Specifies the labels of the Kubernetes nodes to watch.